silvercircle/nvim/doc/theme.md

 * Treesitter and LSP semantic tokens support.
 Support for some 3rd party syntax plugins is included or can be added by theme plugins.

+* optionally, sync the background color when using the Kitty terminal.

+## Configuration